Maggie was magic.

 Smokefang answered with a cloud of smoke and green fire.

 A/N: Great news, my patron Dax set up a Magik Online Discord server, which you can check out by clicking on this link (https://discord.gg/WJgGAfc) if you wish to chill out and discuss the story.
-I’ll probably add a FAQ part at some point to answer questions.

 Thanks to my beloved patrons, Rhodri Thornber, Drekin, Bald Guy Dennis, Karolus, Dax, Sam, Floodtalon and Daniel Zogbi.
 And double thanks to Dax for setting up the discord server.